 In order to better understand Title IX and OSU's reporting, investigation, and resolution process you are expected to take mandatory Title IX training.
 In addition to, any university employee who works with students has federally mandated responsibilities for reporting possible incidents that are covered by Title IX legislation.
-All OSU Employees have been designated as a responsible employees and as a result are expected to take mandatory annual Title IX training.
+All OSU employees are encouraged to report incidents of Title IX violation and are expected to take mandatory annual Title IX training.

 Below is a list of available online training specific to positions and FTE at OSU.
 Employees are not only classified as faculty or staff, but also according to their full-time equivalent (FTE).